prithajnath/resume/README.md

 - Burlington, VT
 - Analyzed e-commerce data from Google Analytics and Adobe Analytics and generated ad-hoc reports using R, SQL and Python
 - Implemented CI/CD pipelines for bare metal servers using Docker and GitLab CI
+- Built a Python tool to concurrently scrape 100+ sites and keep track of changes in critical DOM elements

 # Education